February 20, 2026

-Rio de Janeiro serves over 6 million residents and welcomes constant international travel as Brazil’s tourism gateway, creating ongoing health security challenges that require rapid outbreak detection and response.
+As Brazil’s tourism gateway, Rio de Janeiro welcomes constant international travel, creating ongoing health security challenges that require rapid outbreak detection and response.
+They needed a way to strengthen outbreak response performance and give health teams clear benchmarks for timely action.

-Rio adopted the 7-1-7 target in January 2025––developing a custom 7-1-7 tracking system with real-time dashboards, which enables health teams to monitor timeliness performance daily and identify bottlenecks immediately.
+Rio adopted the 7-1-7 target in January 2025—developing a custom 7-1-7 tracking system with real-time dashboards, enabling health teams to monitor timeliness performance daily and identify bottlenecks immediately.

-We spoke with Caio Ribeiro, health surveillance coordinator for the city of Rio de Janeiro in Brazil.
+We spoke with Caio Ribeiro, Rio de Janeiro’s health surveillance coordinator.
 He works as part of the Center for Strategic Information on Health Surveillance (CIEVS) network, which operates at the national, state, regional, and municipal levels to alert and rapidly respond to public health emergencies.

 This interview has been lightly edited for clarity and brevity.